 Learn more about Clinical Skills today!
 Standardize education and management competency among nurses, therapists and other health professionals to ensure knowledge and skills are current and reflect best practices and the latest clinical guidelines.

 Do not exceed 5 seconds per suctioning pass.undefined#ref1">1

 Base the frequency of suctioning on the patient’s need.
 Routine or scheduled suctioning is not recommended.

 Stop suctioning if cardiac arrhythmia, hemodynamic instability, or significant changes in oxygenation or ventilation occur.

 Suctioning may be performed using the open suctioning technique, which involves a disconnection from the ventilator circuit or oxygen source, or the closed suctioning technique, which involves a sterile, closed, inline suction catheter attached to the ventilator circuit.
 The closed suctioning technique allows passage of the suction catheter into the airway without disconnection from the ventilator (Figure 1).
 Disconnecting the patient from the ventilator results in a loss of positive end-expiratory pressure (PEEP) and a risk of system contamination, leading to ventilator-associated pneumonia (VAP).
-The closed suction system maintains PEEP and prevents contamination.5 Manual ventilation between catheter passes with open suctioning can result in variable tidal volume and barotrauma.
-The closed system uses the preset ventilator breaths between passes.5 Suctioning using either method can result in tachycardia, hypoxia, and derecruitment of alveoli.
-The closed suctioning system has been shown to result in much more rapid recovery from these complications.5 Another advantage of closed suctioning is reduced contamination of the health care team member’s gloves and hands, potentially reducing the risk of cross-contamination.
+The closed suction system maintains PEEP and prevents contamination.6 Manual ventilation between catheter passes with open suctioning can result in variable tidal volume and barotrauma.
+The closed system uses the preset ventilator breaths between passes.6 Suctioning using either method can result in tachycardia, hypoxia, and derecruitment of alveoli.
+The closed suctioning system has been shown to result in much more rapid recovery from these complications.6 Another advantage of closed suctioning is reduced contamination of the health care team member’s gloves and hands, potentially reducing the risk of cross-contamination.

 The anatomy and physiology of the pulmonary system and structural characteristics specific to the infant and child include: